-Of course, collagen and whey together may not necessarily be the most effective supplemental source of protein.
+Of course, collagen and whey together may not necessarily be the most effective supplemental source.
 While you may choose to take collagen purely for its health benefits, you can certainly choose other protein powders to partner with it.

 For example, a vegan or plant-based protein powder that has more manageable amounts of protein, but with added nutrition can still help you achieve your bodybuilding or weight loss goals.

-That said, most experts do recommend taking together.
-This not only boosts your body’s anabolic state, but both protein powders actually play off of each other’s weaknesses and strengths beautifully.
+That said, most experts do recommend taking them together.
+This not only boosts your body’s anabolic state, but both powders actually play off of each other’s weaknesses and strengths beautifully.